michaelnebeling/jqmultitouch/README.md

 **The following applications are simple examples that demonstrate the general use of the framework.
 They have been designed to illustrate the basic concepts of the framework and how they could be applied in applications.**

-* [Behaviours Demo](examples/behaviours.html): Simple demonstrator of jQMultiTouch's core and attachable multi-touch behaviours
+* [Behaviours Demo](examples/behaviours.html): Shows jQMultiTouch's core `touchable` and attachable `draggable`, `scalable`, `resizable` and `rotatable` behaviours
-* [Orienation Demo](examples/orientation.html): Shows jQMultiTouch's support for handling device orientation
+* [Orienation Demo](examples/orientation.html): Shows jQMultiTouch's `orientable` behaviour
-* [Gestures Demo](examples/gestures.html): Shows jQMultiTouch's support for custom multi-touch gestures
+* [Gestures Demo](examples/gestures.html): Shows jQMultiTouch's custom `gesture`, `touchDown` and `touchUp` events of the `touchable` behaviour
 * [$1 Demo](examples/dollar.html): Demonstrates the integration with [$1 Unistroke Recognizer](http://depts.washington.edu/aimgroup/proj/dollar) and jQMultiTouch for stroke-based gesture recognition
-* [Simple Line Drawing Application](examples/draw.html): Simple application for drawing on a HTML5 canvas using one or more fingers, shows custom and browser-specific touch event handlers
+* [Simple Line Drawing Application](examples/draw.html): Simple application for drawing on a HTML5 canvas using one or more fingers, shows custom touch event handlers
-* [Picture Viewing Application](examples/pictures.html): Simple picture viewing application that shows jQMultiTouch's support for attachable behaviours for dragging, scaling and rotating elements
+* [Picture Viewing Application](examples/pictures.html): Simple picture viewing application, shows jQMultiTouch's support for attachable behaviours for dragging, scaling and rotating elements
-* [CNN Application](examples/cnn.html): Simple prototype of the CNN web site using simple swipe gestures to play around with the transition between screens
+* [CNN Application](examples/cnn.html): Simple CNN news application, shows custom swipe gestures to play around with the transition between screens

 ## FAQ